Posted by IKO Community Management on August 9, 2019 at 9:00 AM

 IKO Community Management’s experts get into the weeds about how to handle plant design, what kind of edging to consider, which fertilizer to use, and so much more:

 - Clean it up.
-After a rustic fall and a harsh winter, your common areas need a little TLC.
-Rake leaves in early spring, power wash the builder’s exterior, and manicure the hedges.
+After a stormy spring and hot summer, your common areas need a little TLC.
+Rake leaves in mid fall, power wash the builder’s exterior, and manicure the hedges.

 - Get a tarp.
 Use a tarp to move lightweight bulky leaves, weeds, and brush.
 Use it to hold soil when digging a hole (to keep the grass clean) and to cover plants in the back of the truck when driving to and from the nursery.